Home / Insights / Climate & Environment

 What to watch AI-generated

-- [10a] Glendale Water and Power, re: Solar Energy Power Sales Agreement: 30-Year Power Sales Agreement (PSA) with Southern California Public Power Authority (SCPPA) for Purchase of 25 MW from Notch Peak Project — Glendale, 2026-06-02 · Largest single clean-energy commitment in the dataset: 30-year, 25 MW solar PSA worth $25M anchoring Glendale's decarbonization of its municipal utility.
+- [10a] Glendale Water and Power, re: Solar Energy Power Sales Agreement: 30-Year Power Sales Agreement (PSA) with Southern California Public Power Authority (SCPPA) for Purchase of 25 MW from Notch Peak Project — Glendale, 2026-06-02 · Largest single clean energy commitment in the dataset — a 30-year, $25M power sales agreement for 25 MW of solar, anchoring Glendale's decarbonization trajectory.

 - [23] Recommendation to authorize City Manager, or designee, to execute all documents necessary to amend Contract No. 35926 with West Coast Arborists, Inc., of Anaheim, CA, for providing tree trimming and related services, to increase the annual contract authority by $2,600,000, for a revised total contract amount not to exceed $18,850,000, update the City representative, and to extend the term of the contract to April 20, 2027.
-(Citywide) — Long Beach, 2026-03-24 · The $18.85M tree trimming contract is the single largest environmental line item and signals Long Beach's scale of urban forestry maintenance relative to all other cities.
+(Citywide) — Long Beach, 2026-03-24 · $18.85M tree trimming contract — the second-largest dollar item — reflects the scale of urban forestry maintenance demand created by post-fire and drought conditions across Long Beach.

 - We compare shares of council attention (% of substantive items), not raw counts, so a small city and a large one compare fairly.
 Procedural boilerplate (minutes, warrants, proclamations, appointments, presentations) is stripped first.